ClouDesire/docusaurus/docs/billing.md

   invoice, Cloudesire destroys the application instance and the customer will no longer be able to access the application.

-### Pricing application policies during a renew
+### Pricing change policies for active subscriptions

-During the lifetime of an active subscription, prices may be modified by their owners.
+During the lifetime of an active subscription, plans and extra resources of a product can be modified by the vendor.

-The platform will automatically **applies the up-to-date prices** during the renew process of a subscription, and they are persisted inside the order for future reference.
+The platform will automatically **apply up-to-date prices** only during the renew process of a subscription (at the end of the minimum duration period), or if the customer requests a change of plan.

-If a new invoice is generated for a subscription with an order duration window that is greater than the billing period (e.g.: a product with a yearly commitment but monthly billing), the prices applied are consistent for the entire order duration window.
+If a new invoice is generated for a subscription with an order duration window that is greater than the billing period (e.g.: a product with a yearly commitment but monthly billing), the prices applied are consistent for the entire order duration window (e.g.: the whole year).

+If the customer requests an upgrade of one or more extra resources, the applied prices are the same applied at the start of the duration window.

 ## Coupons